NC State Extension Publications

 Skip to Residential Recommendations

 Leaf-footed bugs are susceptible to insecticidal soaps as well as pyrethroid pesticides labeled for homeowner use in landscapes.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish-avoid using pyrethroids around pools, ponds, and streams).
 Such pesticides are available in most garden sections of big box stores.
 If only a small group of bugs are a problem, they can be dislodged into a jar of soapy water in which they will drown in agony.

 References